ppb5311atpsu/GuiGroup4/README.md

 ==============

 A Mancala GUI application written in Java.
-Mancala (known in the Philippines as "Sunka") is a two player board game that consists of holes and beads.
+A two player board game that consists of holes and stones.
+We are creating an example of Mancala for a GUI assignment at PSU IST 242 using existing code and adding our refinements.

-The objective of the game is to collect the most beads by clearing the holes at alternating turns.
+The objective of the game is to collect the most stones  by clearing the holes at alternating turns.

 The implementation of the application is organized using the MVC software design pattern.
 Code for the GUI side of the application uses Java Swing components written from scratch.
 The game logic maintains game states to keep